Ojhkmhoiuyhi/cloudflare-api-mcp-copy/README.md

 It's still under development, I will be adding more tools as I find myself needing them.

+## Available Tools

+See [src/index.ts](src/index.ts) for the current list of tools.
+Every method in the class is an MCP tool.

 ## Installation

 1. Run the automated install script to clone this MCP server and deploy it to your Cloudflare account: